Lesson Category: Teens

 Research has shown that once youth understand how their brain works and what they can do to optimize brain health, their social emotional health and motivation to learn increases.
 In this session, parents and educators can learn about the relationship between executive functions and emotional regulation, and how that affects academics in addition to stress and well-being.

-IEP Meetings: Prepare, Advocate and Find Support
+IEP and 504 Meetings: Prepare, Advocate and Find Support

 Lesson Details